 #5.
 Have a strategy, not a tactic:

 This used to apply only to wars but now is often used in a corporate context.
 In real life, this means plan your long terms goals and how you want to reach them.
-Once you know your goals, plan your actions as the needs arise and while staying focused on the long term goals.
+Look at what you have vs. what you need.
+Get rid of things you don't need to fund those things you do to help further your goals.
+You have more resources than you might realize, including assets you can sell like your diamonds and jewelry.
+Be mindful, though, of making sure you keep your strategy realistic with your goals.
 I know a woman who recently separated and went back to school.
 Great idea but she changed her major several times, had dreams of becoming fluent in German for no apparent reason and now two years later is worse off than she started because she incurred more debt.
 It's not fun or sexy but it feels good to have financial security.
 Strategize accordingly.

 #6.
 Stop feeling guilty.
 Having less money can even benefit your children:

 Some of the strongest people I know come from families who faced financial adversity.
 A friend of mine was raised by a single working mother who received no child support from a fabulously wealthy ex.
 He had other children afterwards who are in and out of rehab, never had jobs or graduated college...while she has a career she loves and is financial secure on her own.
 Her mother taught her that.
 My mother taught me the same and you can teach your kids.

 #7.
 Don't use the court system as punishment:

 Or out of principle.
 Or spite.
 Go to mediation if it's an option.
 Lawyers are expensive.
 Court is expensive.
 Anyone telling you to fight for every nickle should be ignored.
 You need to weigh your options and spend your money wisely.
 Child support orders can be changed at anytime if circumstances change.
 Preparing battle lines for a drawn out fight needs to be balanced with what money you have and how you'll manage in the future.
 This was the advice from my lawyer.
 I trust him more because he'd rather give me good counsel than have a client in debt.